CshlSiepelLab/SimPol/README.md

 	-t DOUBLE, --time=DOUBLE
 		Total time of simulating data in a cell [default 0.1 min]

+	--hdf5=INTEGER
+		Record position matrix to HDF5 file for remaining number of steps specified [default: 0 steps]

+	-csv=INTEGER
+		Record position matrix to csv file for remaining number of steps specified [default: 1 step]

 ```

 ## Outputs

-After simulation, SimPol produces three output files:
+After simulation, SimPol produces multiple output files:

-1. probability_matrix.csv
+1. probability_vector.csv
-2. final_position_matrix.csv
+2. pause_sites.csv
+3. combined_cell_data.csv: Stores the total # of polymerase at each site across all cells
-3. position_matrices.h5: An HDF5 file containing a group of position matrices for the last 100 steps.
+4. position_matrices.h5: An HDF5 file containing a group of position matrices for the last number of specified steps.
 The file can be viewed by importing it into the HDFView app.
-Download Here: [a link](https://www.hdfgroup.org/downloads/hdfview/#download)
+Download Here: [https://www.hdfgroup.org/downloads/hdfview/#download](https://www.hdfgroup.org/downloads/hdfview/#download)
-	* Using HighFive interface to generate HDF5 file [a link](https://github.com/BlueBrain/HighFive)
+	* Using HighFive interface to generate HDF5 file [https://github.com/BlueBrain/HighFive](https://github.com/BlueBrain/HighFive)
+	* Uses chunking and ZLIB (deflate) compression at level 9
+5. positions/position_matrix_#.csv: CSV files containing the position matrix at a specified step

 ## Citation
 Zhao, Y., Liu, L. & Siepel, A. Model-based characterization of the equilibrium dynamics of transcription initiation and promoter-proximal pausing in human cells.
 2022.10.19.512929 Preprint at [bioRxiv](https://doi.org/10.1101/2022.10.19.512929) (2022).